Saj-Bytes/hangman725/README.md

 - Create a list of words
 - Then you can create an instance of the Hangman class and parse in the list
 - Call the ask_for_input() method on this instance

+# milestone_5.py
+In this file we create a function 'play_game' in order to play the game We also made some changes to the original milestone_4.py file for the hangman class

+# Changes made to milestone_4.py
++ ask_for_input() method
+    - Removed the while loop as it was infinitely looping
+    - added another elif condition that checked for no user input i.e. "" empty string and print invalid message
+    -

+## play_game function
+What does this function do?
+- This method takes a list 'word_list' as a parameter and instantiates a Hangman object from the Hangman Class
+- It then runs through a loop checking certain conditions
+    + if the number of lives is 0, it breaks out the loop and prints a message
+    + if the number of letters is more than 0, it calls the ask_for_input() method from the Hangman class to ask user for input
+    + otherwise if the 'num_lives' attribute is 0 and the 'num_letters' attribute is less than 0, it breaks out the loop and prints a message saying the user has won.

+### How to use the function
+- create a list of chosen words for the game
+- parse this list into the play_game() function